aliarsalankazmi/Notes-StatisticalAnalysis/README.md

   - Correlation coefficients for Pearson's and Spearman's are the effect sizes.
 However, the effect size of Kendall's Tau and Pearon's and Spearman's are not comparable, as Kendall's Tau is always smaller than Spearman's (and Pearson's).

 * It is worth bearing in mind that **outliers** do impact correlation coefficients.
 Especially in small samples, outliers can greatly affect correlation strengths.
+* Correlation coefficients can be converted to **distance/dissimilarity** measure in the following manner:
+  - dissimilarity measure = (1 - correlationCoefficient)/2
+* A dissimilarity measure can be converted to a **similarity measure** by: 1 - dissimilarityMeasure

 ### Association between categorical data